geetools/geemvc/README.md

-# Geemvc
+# Geemvc Java 8+ MVC-framework

-Geemvc is a fast lightweight MVC-framework written for Java8+.
+Geemvc is a fast lightweight **MVC-framework** written for **Java 8+**.
 All classes within Geemvc have been injected by Google-Guice, making it the most adaptable and flexible Java MVC-framework.
 In order to simplify extending Geemvc we have ensured that no private or static fields and methods exist, therefore making it the No. 1 choice for framework developers that need a good starting point.
 In many cases however it is not necessary to extend and override classes with Google-Guice.
 Instead, you simply create your own adapters that are automatically loaded by Geemvc.

 ## Goals